codepath/android_guides/Leveraging-the-GSON-Library.md

 ## Overview

-Google's [GSON](https://github.com/google/gson) library provides a powerful framework for converting between JSON strings and Java objects.
+Google's [Gson](https://github.com/google/gson) library provides a powerful framework for converting between JSON strings and Java objects.
+This library helps to avoid needing to write boilerplate code to parse JSON responses yourself.
+It can be used with any networking library, including the [Android Async HTTP Client](https://github.com/loopj/android-async-http) and [Retrofit](http://square.github.io/retrofit/).
-You can take advantage of it to avoid needing to write repetitive code to parse JSON responses yourself.
-In many ways, the approach models the way database ORMs work in that the library helps map the JSON representation to their respective models.

 ### Setup